jc15100/highpoint/README.md

 # highpoint
-Tech stack for highpoint.ai, a video AI app.
+Tech stack for highpoints.ai, a video AI app.